 There can be nothing more frightening than feeling a heavy object starting to give way in your hands.
 Before you pick it up, see if there are handholds you can grab hold of, or at least something that will give your hands proper purchase of the object.
 It will also prevent the annoying repetition of continually having to pick it up and down again to keep hold of it without dropping the load.

-Keep your legs far apart
+Keep your legs far apart.

 Lower yourself down

 While it might feel tempting to bend over and pick it up, you would be doing it all wrong.
-Squatting down to reach the object will give you a good foundation to lift yourself up from.
+Squatting down to reach the object will give you a good foundation to lift yourself from.
 It will also stop you from putting way too much pressure on your back.

 Maintain a good posture

-A good posture will be mentioned a lot when it comes to lifting – and for good reason.
+A good posture will be mentioned a lot when it comes to lifting – and for a good reason.
 Keeping your face looking forward and your back straight, you will be keeping an even distribution throughout your body.
 Your upper and lower back should feel comfortable, not strained.